gramener/gramex-guide/pptxhandler/certificate/README.md

 Let's say you run a course or workshop.
 You need to create e-certificates for participation.

-It will be be tedious to generte these manually for each participants -- especially if the volume is large.
+It will be be tedious to generate these manually for each participants -- especially if the volume is large.

 Let's automate this, and create certificates like this: